 Madrid is a great destination for students.
 With several great universities, this city is popular with international and study abroad students.
 The city also has a diverse population and an active nightlife that appeals to students.

 Both Seoul and Madrid offer public transit options.

 Seoul has an effecient and thorough public transportation system which can take you anywhere in the city.
 The modern and clean transportation system includes both a subway and buses.

-Madrid has a great public transit system.
+With a huge network, the transit system in Madrid can get you around easily.
 The system includes the Madrid Metro, buses, and a light rail system.

 Seoul and Madrid both are comparable when exploring on foot.